xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 ![Open Plan]({{site.baseurl}}/images/cp-design-getting-started-open-plan-opened-filter.png)

-- You may select the Plot view to reflect Simulated Traffic, or Measured Traffic.
-Select the Measured Traffic view.
+- You may select the Plot view to reflect **Simulated Traffic**, or **Measured Traffic**.
+Select the **Measured Traffic** view.
 For now this traffic view should be the only selection that has colors appear on the interfaces.
 - The colors on the interfaces and the amount they are filled represent the measured egress traffic collected.
 - You may select the Topology Legend icon to display the legend, and colors used to indicate different link traffic utilization levels.
   Hint: You may have to scroll to the bottom of the page to display the colors used for different link traffic utilization levels.